NautilusTrader

 Cash accounts

 Cash accounts settle trades in full; there is no leverage and therefore no concept of margin.
-Locked balances reflect the notional reserved for pending orders.
+Locked balances reflect the value reserved for pending orders: the notional value of each pending buy and the quantity each pending sell would deliver.

 Margin accounts